 A) My youtube channel was started as a side project.
 I had no intention of making income from it.
 My mother-in-law had lent me a book, which talked about ‘giving back’.
 I realized that I’d never given anything to anyone without wanting something in return, and that I should try giving something.
 I’d been learning a lot from youtube on various topics, and it occurred to me that the one thing I probably could explain better than most would be jazz piano, having read so many books on the subject.
 I spent a Sunday afternoon filming 3 lessons at the piano.
 I uploaded the videos on youtube, and pretty much forgot about them.
 A month later, I needed to login to the email I’d used to setup the account, and was surprised to see over 50 emails from youtube notifying me of new subscribers to my channel, which seemed like a strong sign of interest, especially compared to my ‘composer showreel’ I’d posted a year prior, which had only received 100 views (mostly from me).

 A few months later, I emigrated to California, where my wife is from originally.
 I was unable to work for the first 5 months, while waiting for my green card to be processed.
-Being type A, I had to do something with that time.
-I decided to make more jazz lessons for my YouTube channel, and see where it took me.
+I had to do something productive with that time, and decided to make more jazz lessons and see where it took me.
 Simultaneously, I started reading about online income, and I gradually started pushing myself to get comfortable charging money for some material.

 First I became a ‘YouTube partner’ and remember the amazing feeling of earning $3 on the first day!
 Then I pushed myself to add a PayPal donate button (it felt awkward because I had genuinely made my videos without any financial incentive).
 In the first week I received 2 donations, which made me realise that some viewers probably wanted to pay for something – I just hadn’t given them anything to buy yet.
 So I created a $10 ebook to test the water, and announced it at the end of one of my lessons.
 It sold.
 Then I spent a month creating a $30 bigger ebook, and announced it.
 It sold.
 Then I did the same again for a $50 ebook, and it sold.
 Now I’m venturing into larger products, including membership to my new ear training course which I’ll be launching next month.
 I’m continuing to increase my comfort zone when it comes to charging for products, valuing my skills, and raising prices.
 After all, it’s entirely down to me to make the video making sustainable.
 Only by charging for some material can I continue to make future videos.
 No one else is going to make it happen.